Madaniya Member Organisations

 Al-Ameen for Humanitarian Support

-Al-Ameen is a humanitarian organization operating in Syria, Turkey, Lebanon, Yemen, and Sudan, committed to ensuring transparent and accountable aid delivery.
-It conducts needs assessments, coordinates with local and international organizations, and implements projects to address critical gaps.
-Al-Ameen also focuses on governance, human rights awareness, and empowering civil society to enhance humanitarian response and advocacy.
+Al-Ameen is a humanitarian organization in Syria, Turkey, Lebanon, Yemen, and Sudan, dedicated to transparent aid delivery.
+It conducts needs assessments, coordinates with organizations, and implements projects to fill critical gaps while promoting governance, human rights awareness, and civil society empowerment. -

 Aljumhuriya Collective

-AlJumhuriya.net was founded in March 2012 by Syrian writers and academics as a platform for Syrians to express their perspectives on the revolution and ongoing conflict.
-It publishes commentary, reportage, essays, and podcasts to provide a nuanced understanding of Syria’s political, social, and cultural landscape.
-Committed to independence, it advocates for a democratic and just future while remaining unaffiliated with any political entity.
+It publishes commentary, reportage, essays, and podcasts to enhance understanding of Syria’s landscape.
+Committed to independence, it supports a democratic future and is unaffiliated with any political group. -

 Al-sharq News Network